yoannlr/yoannlr.github.io/blog_raw/tut/installing_archlinux.md

 Arch boots up a live system to a prompt `root@archiso ~ #`.

-First thing, if you're not using qwerty, you can load another layout: example with azerty : `loadkeys fr`.
+First thing, if you're not using qwerty, you can load another layout: example with azerty: `loadkeys fr`.

 Then, we need to check we are connected to the Internet: `ping archlinux.org`.
 To use a WiFi network, we can use the `wifi-menu` utility.